Running Sentient from Source (Self-Host)

 Welcome!
 This guide will walk you through setting up and running your own private instance of Sentient using Docker.
 The process is designed to be as simple as possible, boiling down to two main steps: configuring your environment and running a single command.

 This self-hosted setup is special because it does not require Auth0 for authentication.
 Instead, it uses a secure, static token that you generate, ensuring your instance is completely independent and private.
+The default configuration uses a local LLM (Ollama) for chat, so you can get started without any external AI service API keys.

 Prerequisites